If you or someone you know is struggling to buy food the following organisations may be able to help.

 The first step is to get help with resolving any underlying money issues.
 There are several local money advice providers who can help with benefits, debt and budgeting advice.
 Most can also refer to food banks.

-Advice Brighton & Hove list all the local advice services and you can use the search box to search by area or by type of advice.
-Or for phone advice call the Moneyworks advice line on 0800 988 7037 or 01273 809288 or you can email firstname.lastname@example.org.
-Moneyworks is a partnership of Advice agencies including the Money Advice Plus.
+Advice Brighton & Hove has a list of advice services and you can call the Moneyworks advice line on 0800 988 7037 or 01273 809288 or you can email email@example.com.
+Moneyworks is a partnership of advice agencies including Money Advice Plus.

 Most food banks need a referral, you cannot just show up.
 To get a referral contact one of the advice agencies in the city (see above).
 Or you can apply yourself to the Local Discretionary Social Fund if you are eligible.